markqvist/Reticulum/docs/manual/_sources/interfaces.rst.txt

 Pipe Interface
 ==============

-Using this interface, reticulum can use any program as an interface via `stdin` and `stdout`.
+Using this interface, Reticulum can use any program as an interface via `stdin` and `stdout`.
 This can be used to easily create virtual interfaces, or to interface with custom hardware or other systems.